tedserbinski/www-jekyll/_posts/2013-05-08-the-diamond-in-the-midwest.markdown

 A perfect 5-point diamond… well if drawn by a 5-year old, but you get the point.

+Notice, Detroit is at the tip of this diamond, not a coincidence.

 So what’s special about this geography?
 Here’s some juicy stats:

 - **8 of the 25 entrepreneurial colleges** (Entreprenuer Magazine)